brixcyver/solidPrinciple/README.md

 * Interface Segregation Principle (ISP): A client should not be forced to implement an interface that it doesn't use.
 * Dependency Inversion Principle (DIP): High-level modules should not depend on low-level modules.
 Both should depend on abstractions.

+## Problem Statement
+Create a simple order processing system that calculates the total price of an order, places the order, generates an invoice, and sends an email notification to the customer.
+Implement the system using Object-Oriented Programming (OOP) principles, focusing on SOLID principles.

 ## Let's rewrite the supplied code to better comply to SOLID principles:

 ```